Dizziness vs Vertigo: Why Nystagmus Matters

 Central causes (brain or brainstem issues) may show: vertical nystagmus or direction-changing nystagmus, nystagmus that doesn't fade, symptoms present even when holding still, and often no nystagmus at all despite feeling dizzy.

-This last point is crucial: dizziness without nystagmus should raise concern for a central neurological cause.
+This last point is important: dizziness without nystagmus should raise concern for a central neurological cause.

 The "5 D's" and Central Stroke Warning Signs